tienna/rosetta-java-governance--operators/stakeRegistration.md

 ![alt text](image-1.png)

-### Step 4.2: Signing transactin using Cardano-cli or Eternl wallet
+### Step 4.2: Signing transaction
+In this example we use Eternl wallet  to sign transaction, you could use cardano-cli or other tool to sign.
 ```
 a50081825820fd74ccffa72500839245c7d380c7e143bea78e21b4e94b3663d10913e89e067100018182583900855e2f3a1a06bbd0c969977d91e4d9cc44e7c25e95637a0bdf7f542c583623e7e866ac2b3b9ad993261a743f087d65fc5e3c53418fa0b5561b0000000223b49ede021a2f908380031a0467b056048182008200581c583623e7e866ac2b3b9ad993261a743f087d65fc5e3c53418fa0b556
 ```
+we convert rosetta unsign transaction to the format that Eternl wallet could understand by:
-add 84 to begining of CBOR
+- Add 84 to begining of CBOR
-add A0F5F6 to the end of CBOR
+- Add A0F5F6 to the end of CBOR

 ```
 84a50081825820fd74ccffa72500839245c7d380c7e143bea78e21b4e94b3663d10913e89e067100018182583900855e2f3a1a06bbd0c969977d91e4d9cc44e7c25e95637a0bdf7f542c583623e7e866ac2b3b9ad993261a743f087d65fc5e3c53418fa0b5561b0000000223b49ede021a2f908380031a0467b056048182008200581c583623e7e866ac2b3b9ad993261a743f087d65fc5e3c53418fa0b556A0F5F6
 ```
-Using Eternl wallet to sign
+copy this CBOR to Eternl wallet to sign
 ![alt text](image-2.png)

 Select Download (signed) button to download signed CBOR, you could submit transaction from here or using submit end-point